 What are "Outdoor Discover Zones" and why are they important?

-Outdoor Discovery Zones or "Watershed Discovery Zones" are nature-themed classrooms.
+Outdoor Discovery Zones are nature-themed classrooms.
 TVWA empowers educators in outdoor classrooms activities to connect students with a natural learning environment.
 Using low-cost natural and recycled materials we help to create a safe, inspiring, wildlife-friendly zone for kids to connect to the natural world.
 The outdoor classroom evolves from the real needs of children, offers activities that are personally meaningful to them and fully embraces developmentally appropriate practices.

 Outdoor Discovery Zones at ThrivAlaska